 Driving is a very demanding task; yet almost all drivers try to multitask behind the wheel.
-According to the National Safety Council, cell phone-related motor vehicle crashes account for 27% of crashes.
+According to the National Highway Transportation Safety Administration, distracted driving accounts for 23% of all crashes.
 All drivers need to understand the risks of distracted driving and make the right decisions.

 - Using a cellphone or smartphone, including hands-free